zachvalenta/jvns.ca/source/_posts/2016-04-10-why-i-dont-like-black-boxes.markdown

 I was really inspired after I did this exploration of [looking inside what a neural network is doing](https://codewords.recurse.com/issues/five/why-do-neural-networks-think-a-panda-is-a-vulture) -- it seems like you can get at least a little bit of interpretability out of almost any model!

 There are more posts about this on the internet!
-Airbnb has one called [Unboxing the random forest classifier](http://nerds.airbnb.com/unboxing-the-random-forest-classifier/), Sift Science has [Large Scale Decision Forests: Lessons Learned](http://blog.siftscience.com/blog/2015/large-scale-decision-forests-lessons-learned), and this short paper called [A Model Explanation System](http://www.blackboxworkshop.org/pdf/Turner2015_MES.pdf) discusses a general system for explaning black box models (I'm actually, unusually, *very* excited about that paper)
+Airbnb has one called [Unboxing the random forest classifier](http://nerds.airbnb.com/unboxing-the-random-forest-classifier/), Sift Science has [Large Scale Decision Forests: Lessons Learned](http://blog.siftscience.com/blog/2015/large-scale-decision-forests-lessons-learned), and this short paper called [A Model Explanation System](http://www.blackboxworkshop.org/pdf/Turner2015_MES.pdf) discusses a general system for explaining black box models (I'm actually, unusually, *very* excited about that paper)

 The more I learn about machine learning, the more I think that debugging tools & a clear understanding of how the algorithms you're using work are totally essential for making your models better (actually, I don't understand how they *wouldn't* be -- how can you make your models better if you have no idea what they're doing? it makes no sense to me.)
 I imagine the people who build amazing neural nets and things like AlphaGo have an extremely strong understanding of the foundations of how neural networks work, and some sense for how the algorithms are translating the data into choices.